The Family Feud Over Who Wrote ‘Twas the Night Before Christmas

 Perhaps more conclusive evidence comes in ear-witness testimony.
 Four of Livingston’s own children, as well as a next door neighbour, insisted that the tale was often told to them from as early as 1807.
 Each even went as far to claim that there was a written copy with amendments and notations on it.
 However, their home burnt down in a fire, which took this possible blockbuster proof with it.

-An academic study done on both men and their poetry came to the conclusion that it was almost certainly not possible that Clement Moore could have authored the work.
-Both the content and the structure were different to the prose used by Moore.
+An academic study conducted on both men and their poetry came to the conclusion that it was almost certainly not possible that Clement Moore could have authored the work.
+Both the content and the structure were different from the prose used by Moore.
 It matched up much better with Livingston’s style.

 After almost two centuries though, does it really matter?
 Just enjoy it for what it is: a brilliant poem that conveys the true spirit of Christmas.

 Pulled 6 December 2016